Juliano-Pasa/Juliano-Pasa/README.md

  ### **BSc. in Computer Science**

 I'm a recent graduate in CS looking for opportunities in Machine Learning and Backend Development!
-During my grad years I've tackled many different problems, but the ones I investigated the most were related to **data science** and **machine learning engineering**.
+During my grad years I've tackled many different problems, but the ones I gained the most expertise were related to **data science** and **machine learning engineering**.
+I find these topics very important as they allowed me to find very meaningful insights to challenges I faced.
+I also learned a lot of **OpenGL** and developed a [small game](https://github.com/Juliano-Pasa/cga-demos/tree/main/demos/glsl40_toon) as one of my assignments.
+Nowadays I use OpenGL as a visualization tool for problems I'm trying to solve, and occasionally try some game development techniques as a hobby.

+---

+### Proud Accomplishments

 In 2023 I published a [paper](https://www.scitepress.org/Link.aspx?doi=10.5220/0012129900003546) with two more colleagues about the usage of deep learning models within pathfinding algorithms in topographic terrains.
 The paper had the objective of finding a heuristic function that could precisely capture the terrain, and for that we resorted to deep neural networks.